futtta/ao_critcss_aas/readme.txt

 == Changelog ==

+= 1.8.0 =

+* improvement (efficiency): don't submit request to criticalcss.com if the same one (same type and same hash) has been submitted already in the current queue processing run
+* improvement (UI): job queue panel is collapsable and only shown if no AUTO rule is available yet
+* improvement (debugging): add rule info in comment in Critical CSS if "debug" is on
+* improvement (conditional rules): added is_attachement as additional core conditional tag
+* new: handle (future) resultStatus (HTML_404) from criticalcss.com

 = 1.7.0 =

 * new: (advanced) option to allow PATH-based rules to be auto-created for pages allowing different CCSS for each page.
 * improvement: workaround a quirk in WordPress core's is_front_page which also returns true for e.g. /page/12
 * improvement: ensure path-based rules with non-ascii characters can match the path